This blog post is all about the best Beth O’Leary books.

 But with gossiping neighbours and difficult family dynamics to navigate up north, and trendy London flatmates and online dating to contend with in the city, stepping into one another’s shoes proves more difficult than either of them expected.

-Just like The Flat Share, I found The Switch equally as pleasurable.
+Just like The Flat Share, I found The Switch equally as pleasurable out of the Beth O’Leary books.
 Easy, chick-flick and leisurely reading, this is a great one to help switch off from your day and engross yourself in the world of Leena and Eileen.
 The book follows granny and granddaughter duo, the two Eileens, who switch lives for six weeks.
 I was mighty impressed at the 79 year old moving to London and navigating the city when I found it so hard at 20.
 But that’s the world of fiction for you.

 Addie and her sister are about to embark on an epic road trip to a friend’s wedding in the north of Scotland.
 The playlist is all planned and the snacks are packed.
 But, not long after setting off, a car slams into the back of theirs.
 The driver is none other than Addie’s ex, Dylan, who she’s avoided since their traumatic break-up two years earlier.